Ajking420/Samsung-galaxy-F15-5G-Twrp-Recovery-Unofficial-SM-E156B/README.md

+# Coustom Recovery
 # Device Samsung-galaxy-F15-5G [SM-E156B]
-# TWRP Unofficial
+* TWRP Unofficial
-# Twrp Version 3.7.1 Ported
+* Twrp Version 3.7.1 Ported

 # compatibility
 * Tested On Galaxy F15 5G Android 15 One Ui 7.0 (bit 7)

 # Bugs
 *Fastbootd

 # Flashing Steps
 * Downgrade to android 15 one ui 7 ( how to - google it )